dsgissin/DiscriminativeActiveLearning/index.md

 - Also note in the experiments section which algorithms use sub sampling for computational purposes (core set for instance)

+- spell check all of the posts in a real text editor

+- add in the references the papers of the methods that weren't mentioned (like the bandit formulation)

+- add a comment on the amount of methods and approaches that exist today, using many different tools in ML and optimization, and hyperlink non obvious things.

 [git]: https://github.com/dsgissin/DiscriminativeActiveLearning